Guggenheim Museum Bilbao: Urdaibai expansion

-In 2008, the Guggenheim Museum Bilbao announced that it was looking into building a 53800 sqft expansion in Urdaibai, an estuary to the east of Bilbao.
-By 2022, the government of the Biscay province presented plans to put €40 million toward the expansion.
+In 2008, the museum revealed that it was looking into building a 53800 sqft expansion in the Urdaibai estuary, a UNESCO biosphere reserve located east of Bilbao.
+By 2022, the Biscay government presented plans to put €40 million ($M) toward the expansion.
+Following backlash from locals and environmental groups such as Greenpeace, SEO/BirdLife and WWF, the Guggenheim Foundation announced in December 2025 that the project had been abandoned due to "territorial, urban planning and environmental constraints and limitations".

 Building

 Architecture

 The museum is clad in glass, titanium, and limestone.

 The Solomon R. Guggenheim Foundation selected Frank Gehry as the architect, and its director, Thomas Krens, encouraged him to design something daring and innovative.
 The curves on the exterior of the building were intended to appear random; the architect said that "the randomness of the curves are designed to catch the light".
 The interior "is designed around a large, light-filled atrium with views of Bilbao's estuary and the surrounding hills of the Basque country".
 The atrium, which Gehry nicknamed The Flower because of its shape, serves as the organizing center of the museum.

 When the museum opened to the public in 1997, it was immediately hailed as one of the world's most spectacular buildings in the style of Deconstructivism (although Gehry does not associate himself with that architectural movement), a masterpiece of the 20th century.
 Architect Philip Johnson described it as "the greatest building of our time", while critic Calvin Tomkins, in The New Yorker, characterized it as "a fantastic dream ship of undulating form in a cloak of titanium," its brilliantly reflective panels also reminiscent of fish scales.
 Herbert Muschamp praised its "mercurial brilliance" in The New York Times Magazine.
 The Independent calls the museum "an astonishing architectural feat".